ehmicky/test-each/README.md

 ### Input functions

-If a `function` is used instead of an iterable, each iteration fires it and uses its return value instead.
+If a `function` is used instead of an array, each iteration fires it and uses its return value instead.
 The `function` is called with the [same arguments](https://github.com/ehmicky/test-each#testeachinputs-callback) as the `callback`.